Hue–Da Nang Campaign: South Vietnamese dispositions

 By 1975, Da Nang had become the second largest city in South Vietnam, with close to a million inhabitants.
 It was a major economic and political centre in I Corps, and was home to the largest military installations which incorporated the South Vietnamese army, navy and air force.
 Logistically, the military infrastructure within the city could hold thousands of tons of weaponry, ammunition, food supplies and other essential war materials.
 It also had four large seaports, and major airports at Da Nang and Nuoc Man.
-So, on March 25, following the loss of Quảng Trị, Thừa Thiên, Quảng Nam and Quảng Ngãi, President Thiệu ordered South Vietnamese commanders at all levels to hold what was left of I Corps until the very end.
-On March 26, General Trưởng gathered what was left of his units, about 75,000 soldiers, and organised them into the following order:
+So, on March 25, following the loss of Quảng Trị, Thừa Thiên, Quảng Nam and Quảng Ngãi, Thiệu ordered South Vietnamese commanders at all levels to hold what was left of I Corps until the very end.
+On March 26, Trưởng gathered what was left of his units, about 75,000 soldiers, and organised them into the following order: